neuralyzer/dokuwiki-plugin-revealjs/README.md

 slide without background
 ```

-will produce one slide with background and a second slide without backgournd
+produces one slide with background and a second slide without background.